Studying Industrial Engineering in Germany

-Industrial engineers are concerned with business administration and engineering.
+Industrial engineers deal with business administration and technology

 That is what it’s about

 Industrial engineers are as familiar with the economic processes in a company as they are with the technical details of the products.
 "They are competent partners for both areas," says Uwe Dittmann, professor of Industrial Engineering at Pforzheim University of Applied Sciences and Chairman of the Faculty of Industrial Engineering.
 Industrial engineers analyse operational processes under aspects such as economy, technology and efficiency.
 That is, they check, for example, which production plant a company should buy.
 They calculate whether it is better to produce or procure a sub-product.
 In the future, they will be particularly in demand because of the challenges of digitisation, because companies need them to help shape developments such as Industry 4.0 or the conversion to new production methods such as 3D printing.

 This is how the course runs

 In the first three to four semesters, the technical and economic fundamentals are laid, including technical mechanics, manufacturing technology, programming and the basics of economics and business administration.
 The technical content accounts for at least 40 percent of the course, and the economics share is similarly high.
 Added to this is the so-called integration area, which combines technology and business administration (BWL) and is typical of the program: for example, project and process management, production management, supply chain management, work science, factory planning or systems engineering.
 In higher semesters, project tasks are increasingly integrated into the study program.

 - How do I develop better products with other divisions?

 - How can I competently sell complex, technical products?